-Community Action Plans (CAPs) are developed from the results of community needs assessments, and programs/activities are designed based on the identified local needs and unmet needs.
-Data is being validated as it is entered into the EasyTrak system.
+Community Action Plans (CAPs) are developed from the results of Community Needs Assessments, and programs/activities are designed based on the identified local needs and unmet needs.
+Data is being validated as it is entered into the tracking system- EasyTrak.
 Eligible entities are contractually required to use the latest version of the software system for statewide data collection, tracking, and reporting.
 The CAPs (provided to denote service plans) are developed in the EasyTrak system and must include outcome measures and activities.
 Eligible entities must provide monthly reports on outcomes and are required to review and revise programs when service outcomes are not being met.